ether-camp/public/reputation.md

 * TODO some pictures of graphs here? *

-All symmetric reputation systems are proven to be sybil-vulnerable [1].
+All symmetric reputation systems are proven to be sybil-vulnerable.
+One of the famous approaches to build a symmetric reputational system was *PageRank* [1] which was vulnerable to creating sybil entities such as *doorways*.
 So we need to make a sybil creation unaffordably expensive or use some sybil-protection mechanisms.

 ## Prisoners dilemma and transitive trust systems
 *TODO: strategies, grim strategy, better to cooperate on a long-term, but in a short-term environment dominant strategy is to defect.*

-## Known Attacks

-- *Incorectly Reported Feedback* - Enitties may not report feedback or may not report it honestly
-- *Phantom Feedback* - Feedback provided by fake enities a.k.a sybils created for the sole purpose of providing such phantom feedback

 ## Karma gain system
 We are creating asymetric reputational function.
 Therefore, we need to designate some actors subset as trustful and give them rights to rate activity of other actors and reward valuable community members with trustful status.